-Paul S. Poskozim, Ph.D., Professor, Chair

-Karen S. Bartels, Ph.D., Assistant Professor

-Christopher T. Ledvina, Ph.D., Associate Professor

-Laura L. Sanders, Ph.D., Professor, Coordinator

-Charles W. Shabica, Ph.D., Professor

-Mohan K. Sood, Ph.D., Professor

-Hans D. Upadhyay, Ph.D., Professor
+Paul S. Poskozim, Ph.D., Professor, Chair Karen S. Bartels, Ph.D., Assistant Professor Christopher T. Ledvina, Ph.D., Associate Professor Laura L. Sanders, Ph.D., Professor, Coordinator Charles W. Shabica, Ph.D., Professor Mohan K. Sood, Ph.D., Professor Hans D. Upadhyay, Ph.D., Professor

-The Earth Science programs use an integrated approach to the study of the problems of the earth environment through a synthesis of geology, meteorology, and oceanography.
-The programs emphasize geology, however, with attention to the other areas.
+Earth Science uses an integrated approach to the study of the problems of the earth environment through a synthesis of geology, meteorology, and oceanography.
+The B.S. and M.S. programs emphasize geology, however, with attention to the other areas.
 Great progress and changes have taken place in the earth sciences in recent years.
-Of particular current interest are plate tectonics, which has revolutionalized thinking in earth science; remote sensing and satellite studies of the earth; and the focus on environmental fields such as hydrogeology and engineering geology.
+Of particular current interest are plate tectonics, which has revolutionized thinking in earth science; remote sensing and satellite studies of the earth; and the focus on environmental fields such as hydrogeology and engineering geology.